 Children’s Books for CHEO

 For nearly 30 years, DC Canada Education Publishing has supported children’s education through the creation and distribution of accessible learning tools such as books, games, songs, and more recently, online programs.
 Now, we turn to CHEO to help children in other ways!
-We are proud to combine our love of books with the hospital’s commitment to kids’ health and wellness.
-In support of the incredible work CHEO does for kids in our community, DC Canada will donate $1.00 for every book we sell this year (June-December 2023).
+We are proud to combine our love of books with the hospital’s commitment to kids’ health and wellness for the second year in a row.
+In support of the incredible work CHEO does for kids in our community, DC Canada will donate $1.00 for every book we sell this year (September-December 2024).

 CHEO_Thermometer